-Approximately 2,700 applications for admission to the first-year class are received each year.
+Over 2,000 applications for admission to the first-year class are received each year.
+Over 100 applications for transfer are received each year, with the vast majority applying for the fall term.
 While New Jersey residents account for nearly 65% of the enrolled students, all parts of the United States and more than 25 foreign countries were represented in the class entering in 2012.
 Of the total enrollment of about 800 students, approximately 38% are members of minority groups.
 Many students come with advanced degrees in a variety of academic disciplines, work experience, and community service.

 INSTRUCTIONS AND DEADLINES FOR TRANSFER APPLICANTS:

-A student who has successfully completed at least one full academic year in an ABA accredited law school, or two semesters, at another ABA-accredited law school, may apply for admission with advanced standing to either the full-time or part-time law program.
+A student who has successfully completed at least one full academic year or two semesters at another ABA-accredited law school, may apply for transfer admission with advanced standing to either the full-time or part-time law program.
 Students currently in a part-time program must have completed at least 20 credits and legal writing and research.
 Transfer students are admitted in the fall and spring.
 Persons attending unaccredited law schools do not qualify for transfer.